Kingdom Studies Digest

 • “every tree that does not produce good fruit…cut down and thrown into the fire,” as John the Baptist warned (Luke 3:9)

-The kingdom was “postponed.”
-Neither John the Baptist nor Jesus ever defined the kingdom.
-They counted on God’s nation Israel to understand.
-God chose Israel and will never reject them (Rom.
+The kingdom seemed to get “postponed.”
+God’s nation Israel is the key.
+He chose Israel and will never reject them (Rom.
 11:1, 29).
+They understood God’s terms; the “covenants” and “promises” were theirs (Rom.
+9:5).
 They were the representatives of all mankind before God, the most prepared people.
-They were His kingdom before—and to them He offered it again when Jesus came.
+They had been His kingdom before—and to them He offered it again.
 But Israel did not like His offer!
-Not because they lacked evidence.
+They did not lack evidence.
 Jesus showed all the power and wisdom needed to establish the kingdom as predicted, “to make all things new.”
-In Him the kingdom touched earth; it was “in their midst.”
-But Israel was deeply offended when John and Jesus preached that they must repent and be transformed.
-They were not good enough; they “must be born again.”
-But they refused to repent.
-So they were concluding that Jesus could not be the promised King.
-Though “large crowds” followed Him (Matt.
-13:2), He knew they would be fickle.
-So Jesus revealed to His disciples that—from man’s perspective—the kingdom would be postponed.
-He would come to establish it only after an unforeseen period of preparation.
+But they deeply resented John and Jesus preaching that they must repent and be transformed.
+That they were not good enough and “must be born again” (John 3:7).
+“They did not repent” (Matt.
+11:20).
+Instead, they concluded that their King was an imposter—and eventually crucified Him (Matt.
+27:22, 37).

 After revealing that the kingdom was in effect postponed, Jesus began preparing His disciples for His absence.
 He encouraged them when they finally confessed that He is Messiah, the Ruler.
 He announced His coming death and resurrection.
 He repeatedly predicted His glorious return to reign.
 He revealed, just before His final arrival at Jerusalem, that the kingdom was not still near.
 He would go to heaven to get it, then return with it.
 On no occasion did He confuse this present evil age with the coming age of the kingdom.
 Neither does any passage in the Epistles.
 Neither should we.
 His return and His coming kingdom are still our greatest hope and concern!

-Its relation to creation and to the Abrahamic covenant: “Genesis Self-study Guide;” “Does the Bible Teach that All Men Are Immortal?
+Its relation to creation and to the Abrahamic covenant: “Genesis Self-Study Guide”; “Does the Bible Teach that All Men Are Immortal?”

-Prophetic descriptions of its future: My study guides for Isaiah, Jeremiah, Ezekiel; also, “Psalm 2” and “Will God Eternally Bless Ethnic Israel?
-A Critique of Replacement Theology
+Prophetic descriptions of its future: “Psalm 2”; “Isaiah Study Guide”; “Jeremiah Study Guide”; “Ezekiel Study Guide”; “Will God Eternally Bless Ethnic Israel?
+A Critique of ‘Replacement Theology.'”

-Its final coming: “Will the Church Go Through the Great Tribulation?;” Revelation 20-22 (“A New Heaven & A New Earth”); “Survey of Revelation” (nearly ready 2/2012)
+Its final coming: “Will the Church Go Through the Great Tribulation?”; “Genesis Self-Study Guide”; “Revelation Survey”; “A New Heaven and A New Earth” (Revelation 20-22).